soedinglab/MMseqs2-App/mcp/server/README.md

 The server is distributed as a Claude Desktop bundle and may also be bundled by a Claude plugin.
 Requires Node.js 18+ when run from source.
+`frontend/lib` is installed as well because the shared structure reader it holds is built on molstar.

 ### Claude Desktop and Cowork